robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 Register an account through the **LOGIN/REGISTER** findable on the top right of the page.
-After you have registered through an e-mail and you are logged in, on the top bar click on `Analyze` &rarr `API's`
+After you have registered through an e-mail and you are logged in, on the top bar click on `Analyze` &rarr; `API's`

 ![APINOMAD](images/apinomad.jpg)